arribass/Salesforce-Notes/PD1/PlatformDeveloperI.md

 ## Process Automation and Logic

+### Identify the capabilities of the Declarative Process automation features

 > **_1_** In Winter ’23 and Summer ’23, the creation of new workflow rules and processes have been blocked respectively.
 Their creation is only allowed in Developer Edition orgs for use in managed packages.

 > **_2_** Active workflow rules and processes in the org continue to operate normally.
 Any existing workflow rule or process can be edited,  deactivated, and/or activated.